MickeyZyk/grav-headless/pages/crowders/pages/about-us/crowdersabout.en.md

 title: 'About Us'
 heading_one: 'All About us'
 image_one: cone.jpg
-paragraph_one: 'We are a team of thousands individuals strong in opinion and power to change things.
+paragraph_one: 'We are a team of thousands individuals strong in opinion and power to change.
 We can address important topics / things in a way we are heard without having to be seen.
-Future crowders are a part of Future Bakery family - a strategic and innovation group of thousand individuals, lead by experienced team of strategic, creative and innovative minds.
+Future Crowders are a part of Future Bakery family - a strategic and innovation group of thousand individuals, lead by experienced team of strategic, creative and innovative minds.
 We work according to a validated methodology how to initiate change and create demand.'
 link_one: /crowderscontact
 link_one_text: 'START A PROJECT WITH US'
 heading_two: 'How we do it'